redwoodjs/redwoodjs-com-archive/docs/cells.md

 `beforeQuery` is a lifecycle hook.
 The best way to think about it is as an API for configuring Apollo Client's `Query` component (so you might want to check out Apollo's [docs](https://www.apollographql.com/docs/react/api/react-components/#query) for it).

 By default, `beforeQuery` gives any props passed from the parent component to `Query` so that they're available as variables for `QUERY`.
-It'll also set the fetch policy to `'cache-and-network'` since we felt that matched the behavior users want most of the time.
+It'll also set the fetch policy to `'cache-and-network'` since we felt it matched the behavior users want most of the time.

 ```javascript
 export const beforeQuery = (props) => {